 Step 5: Prepare documents such as Memorandum and Articles of Association

 You will need to file appropriate documents such as a Memorandum of Association with Companies House.
-This is a document details why youve set up the company, and how you plan to run it.
+This is a document that details why you’ve set up the company, and how you plan to run it.
 This document can be legally significant when it comes to any future tax disputes or legal proceedings.

 The Articles of Association are written rules about running the company, agreed by the directors and shareholders.
 You can use model articles as a template or create your own.